Control of Unknown Quadrotors from a Single Throw: METHODOLOGY

 A 3-inch-propeller quadrotor UAV, sporting an STM32H743 microcontroller and TDK InvenSense ICM-42688-P IMU was used for experimental verification.
 The identification and control algorithm above was implemented onboard at 2kHz sample rate in the open-source software package Betaflight\footnote{\url{https://betaflight.com/}}.
 Its focus on performance and computational efficiency, and especially the availability of motor rotation rate feedback at equally high sample rate, make it ideal to research low-level control implementations.
 Our adaptations were so significant that a new fork INDIflight\footnote{\url{https://github.com/tudelft/indiflight}} was created.

 The UAV was instrumented with reflective markers to enable optical position tracking.
-The positioning data was sent to the UAV, but only used for position control, not identification.
+The positioning data was sent to the UAV, but only used for position control; it does not influence identification.
 Aside from the positioning triangulation and transmitting that data to the drone, all calculations are performed onboard.
 The internal attitude estimation remains the Mahony filter provided by Betaflight.
 Heading, velocity and position use simple constant gain observers to fuse inertial measurements with optical position and velocity data.
-If less accurate or reliable positioning systems like GNSS are to be used for future outdoor experiments, these estimators would likely have to be replaced by an Extended Kalman Filter.

 \paragraph{Conditions}